richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-01.md

 }
 ```

-I specify a firewall rule that allows the world to connect to our server via
+I create a firewall rule that allows anyone to connect to our server via SSH
-SSH (in the real world we should only allow our own IP to connect to our
+(in the real world we should only allow our own IP to connect to our instance):
-instance):

 ```
 resource "aws_security_group_rule" "inbound_ssh" {